Read and rate the best solutions below by giving them a "thumbs up".

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 At first I thought that it was our washing machine that caused the little "grease" spots on my shirts.
-We got a new washer and the problems seemed to go away for maybe a month and then were back.

 How do you remove black grease from clothing after it has gone through the washer and dryer several times (tried several ways to remove)?